sergueik/selenium_java/protractor/README.md

 Example Test
 ============

-For desktop browser testing, run a Selenium node and Selenium hub on port 4444 and
+For desktop browser testing, run a Selenium node and Selenium hub on port 4444.
+Likewise, for Vagrant box browser testing have localhost port 4444 forwarded to the hub 4444
+Then create a typical TestNG test class with the annotated methods like below.

 ```
 @BeforeClass
 public static void setup() throws IOException {